telerik/teststudio-docs/docs/advanced-topics/coded-samples/general/relative-dialog-path.md

 ---
 title: Relative Dialog Path
 page_title: Relative Dialog Path
-description: "Use relative paths in a Test Studio test - upload/download dialog handling."
+description: "Learn how to use relative file paths for upload and download dialogs in Test Studio coded tests.
+Includes code examples for building dynamic paths based on the test execution directory."
 position: 1
 ---